mmzdouc/fermo_docs/docs/home/core.parameters.md

-The most important element of a `fermo_core` run is the `parameters.json` file, which specifies all files and run parameters. this file is alos generated in the background if `fermo gui` is being used.
+The most important element of a `fermo_core` run is the `parameters.json` file, which specifies all files and run parameters.
+This file is also generated in the background if `fermo gui` is being used.

 The `parameters.json` file follows this [**json-schema**](https://github.com/mmzdouc/fermo_core/blob/main/fermo_core/config/schema.json) and an example can be found [**here**](https://github.com/mmzdouc/fermo_core/blob/main/tests/test_data/test.parameters.json).

+`fermo_core` automatically checks the user-provided parameters file and fails with an error message if the formatting is incorrect.

 # Specifications `parameters.json`